 If you don't have any buttermilk you can substitute 2 cups of milk (minus 2 tablespoons) and to it add 2 tablespoons white vinegar or lemon juice.
 Let it sit for 10 minutes then use it in the recipe.
 It won't be exactly the same, but close when you are in a bind.

 Check your baking soda and baking powder, is one of them expired or been sitting out for too long?
 It may be time to replace.
 Old baking soda/powder doesn't work as well for lifting baked goods.
+Another reason could be that the dough was not folded then rolled out a couple times, this helps to create a tall biscuit.

 Yes!
 I make them as a half batch all the time, halving the recipe works great.

 Yes!
 You can use whatever size you want, you just need to adjust the baking time.
-The recipe reflects using a 3 ¼ inch biscuit cutter for 18-19 minutes.
-If you use a smaller size, reduce the baking time.

 Buttermilk Biscuits